robzed/ukmarsey/README.md

 |  Sh | As per S, but in hex from 0-FF without commas.
 You can get more data samples per second in this format. |
 |  *  | Enable/Disable emitter LED Control.
 Used to save power. |

+NOTE: Sh values are divided by 4 (lose bottom 2 bits), capped at 255 (FF).
+The bottom bits are generally noise anyway.
+Use this if the transfer time is more important than resolution.

 Examples of output of 'S':

     S